 Best Things To Do in Arches National Park

-Hiking to Delicate Arch (3.4-miles) is a very popular thing to do in Arches National Park, and for good reason!
+Hikers love Arches National Park, and for good reason!
+Hiking to Delicate Arch (3.4-miles) is a very popular thing to do on any Utah national parks road trip.
 It’s such an iconic experience and worth braving the crowds for.
 Go at sunset and watch the arch glow with the fading afternoon light.
-On a clear night it is worth staying after dark and spending some time star gazing (trust me, it will blow your mind!)
+On a clear night it is worth staying after dark and spending some time star gazing under the moon (trust me, it will blow your mind!)

 Another short must-do walk is Sand Dune Arch Trail (0.3-mile).
 And if you’re looking for a bigger adventure, check out the Devil’s Garden Primitive Loop Trail.
 This 8.1-mile loop is absolutely gorgeous and along the way you will encounter beautiful arches, desert plants, and rock gardens.
 My favorites were Landscape Arch and Double O Arch.
 Warning: be sure you take loads of water and a hat… 8 miles hiking in the hot desert is no joke!

 As a break from the hiking you can take part in an ATV adventure from Moab across the park and the Colorado River.
 I also like to use a self-guided audio tour when visiting new parks because it lets me explore at my own pace.

 Arches National Park has one lodging option, Devils Garden Campground.
 It’s hard to secure a reservation so you’re probably best to look into nearby options.
 The town of Moab has numerous hotels to choose from, as well as campgrounds and RV parks.
 You can also use this guide to help find free campsites in the greater Moab area.